5 Sources

 Copy Link

-Geoffrey Hinton, the "godfather of AI," predicts that AI will lead to widespread job losses and increased wealth inequality, attributing these outcomes to capitalism rather than the technology itself.
+Geoffrey Hinton, the 'Godfather of AI', predicts that AI will lead to widespread job losses and increased profits for the wealthy.
+He criticizes the capitalist system and warns of potential risks associated with AI development.

-Geoffrey Hinton, the Nobel laureate and former Google scientist known as the "godfather of AI," has issued a stark warning about the future impact of artificial intelligence on the job market.
-In a wide-ranging interview with the Financial Times, Hinton predicted that AI would lead to "massive unemployment" and a significant increase in profits for a select few
+Geoffrey Hinton, the Nobel Prize-winning scientist known as the 'Godfather of AI', has issued a stark warning about the future impact of artificial intelligence on employment and economic inequality.
+In a recent interview with the Financial Times, Hinton predicted that AI would lead to widespread job losses and a significant increase in profits for a select few

 1